-Paid drop-off parking will be on the forecourts of the various terminals and the train station.
+Paid drop-off parking are on the forecourts of the various terminals and the train station.

 And if you pay this charge, find you’re running over time and decide to recirculate, you’ll have to pay a whopping £25 penalty charge.

-But Why Are the Drop-Off Fees Being Put in Place?
+But Why Have the Drop-Off Fees Been Put in Place?

 Tricia Williams, Chief Operating Officer of Manchester Airport, has said that “As passenger numbers have grown, we have increasingly experienced major congestion problems on our terminal forecourts, made worse by a high percentage of visitors repeatedly recirculating at peak times.